 - Shrink it.
 Stop looking at your images so large.
 A great friend of mine gave me this tip once and it completely transformed how I culled.
 When you shrink your gallery down to around thumbnail size, your eye can more easily spot framing and composition discrepancies.
 Try it.
 You’ll be floored how easily you can pick out the stronger compositions and find your rock star images.

 Lisa is Co-Founder and Lead Photographer for SoftBox Media Photography, a Washington, DC based studio founded in 2006 and is committed to providing excellence in visual services.
 SoftBox’s areas of expertise include local & destination wedding photography & videography, boudoir, and environmental portraiture.
-Visit her website here, see her latest work or follow along on Facebook for more info.
+Visit her for more info.